 Rhodiola Rosea – 150mg

-We spoke earlier about Bacopa Monnieri being one of the most popular nootropic ingredients available today.
+We spoke earlier about Bacopa Monnieri being one of today’s most popular nootropic ingredients.
 Well, you can throw Rhodiola Rosea into that mix as well.
 It’s been used for centuries in Ayurvedic medicine and can be found throughout Asia and Europe.

 Rhodiola Rosea is an adaptogen, meaning it helps the body handle daily stressors.
 Much like L-Theanine, it will help relieve anxiety, stress, reduce blood pressure, and help you stay relaxed.
 Like Bacopa Monnieri, it will contain antioxidant and anti-inflammatory properties.